TrickBit/acso-patchmaker/README.md

 ACSO-IOMMU Kernel Patch making

-This is entirely for makinh patchfiles for the acso-krnl-utils or anyone whou wants acso patch files
+This is entirely for making patchfiles for the acso-krnl-utils or anyone whou wants acso patch files

 It works pretty wll for me but there is a big CAVEAT